 The letter to Vasileiou also reveals that it was only upon the purchase of the manuscripts by Edward Clarke that someone with the erudition of Korais discovered the very existence of such literary treasures (Korais 1966, p.
 394).
 The moment of removal triggers awareness and at the same time despair over the loss.
 Be that as it may, Korais’ public discourse marks a turning point in the understanding of the role of foreigners in recovering or safeguarding Greek heritage.
 Building a historical narrative that stretches back to the fall of Constantinople and the Italian Renaissance, Korais acknowledges previous relocations of Greek manuscripts to a Europe avid for ancient Greek wisdom as acts of protection and loudly declares due gratitude of the Greeks in this respect.
 In this, Korais’ position seemingly mirrors what would be, some years later, Lord Elgin’s main argument for his removal of the Parthenon marbles – and that of the British Museum thereafter.
 Nevertheless, it is clear that Korais puts the argument in a different use.
 Reference to the benevolent role of Western Europeans does not serve to justify further foreign trusteeship of Greek cultural assets, but rather to herald its end (»But it is a favor only up to today«) and to announce a new era of Greek custodianship, as the Greeks themselves become aware of and begin to reclaim their ancestral legacy.
 Korais exhorts his compatriots to a radical change of attitude, intimately linked to their spiritual renaissance: »From now on, even if they [foreigners] may be forgiven for tempting us with money, stubbornly insisting on our barbaric reputation, for us, it would be a dreadful shame if we failed to convince them that the time of our barbarity has passed, and is never coming back.«

 The emotional rhetoric mobilized by Korais in order to stir up awareness amongst his compatriots and motivate their collective self-transformation relies above all on the traditional value system, in particular the ethics of honour and shame (Peristiany 1965).
 Failure to live up to what Korais believed was rightfully their own national heritage is not simply sad but shameful – it is impressive how many times the word comes up in the text.
 Above any other self-referential use, active engagement with the ancestral past and protection of literary and other cultural assets procure »honour to Greece« (Korais 1807, p. με); they serve as a proof necessary to silence the »accusers of the nation« who insisted on its »barbaric reputation«.
 National awareness was to be forged under the watchful eye of Western Europeans, external observers and judges of Greek efforts.
-In many ways, this betrays a self-colonizing attitude.
-Korais remained attached to the universalist notion of civilization promoted by French Enlightenment thinkers and the ideal of progress as a common path of development for all nations – African nations being regarded, as his comment betrays, at its lowest levels (Korais 1807, p. λθ: »The barbaric nations of Africa, having no learning whatsoever, either good or bad, wouldn’t have done worse.«).
-In the established polarity of barbarism and civilization, Korais’ evocation of Africans as the absolute counterexample for the Greeks reveals the affinities between colonial and national logics.
+This may betray indeed a self-colonizing attitude.
+Korais remained attached to the universalist notion of civilization promoted by French Enlightenment thinkers and the ideal of progress as a common path of development for all nations – African nations being regarded, as his comment suggests, at its lowest levels (Korais 1807, p. λθ: »The barbaric nations of Africa, having no learning whatsoever, either good or bad, wouldn’t have done worse.«).
+The established polarity of barbarism and civilization in Korais’ thought calls for a new assessment of the subtle affinities between colonial and national discourses.

 Eleonora Vratskidou is Visiting Professor at the Institut für Kunstwissenschaft und historische Urbanistik, Technische Universität Berlin.